ForestKatsch/VertexOven/README.md

 For a quick preview of vertex colors, you can also enter **Vertex Paint** mode (Ctrl-Tab and select the top option.)

 # Changelog

+## v0.1.5

+* Added "Ignore Small Objects" feature to speed up bakes that would otherwise have many small objects contributing

 ## v0.1.4